huggingface/blog/perceiver.md

 In all of these domains, state-of-the-art results were improved dramatically, thanks to the combination of this powerful architecture with large-scale pre-training.

-However, there's an important limitation to the architecture of the Transformer: it scales [very poorly](https://arxiv.org/abs/2009.06732v2) in both compute and memory.
+However, there's an important limitation to the architecture of the Transformer: due to its [self-attention mechanism](https://jalammar.github.io/illustrated-transformer/), it scales [very poorly](https://arxiv.org/abs/2009.06732v2) in both compute and memory.
 In every layer, all inputs are used to produce queries and keys, for which a pairwise dot product is computed.
 Hence, it is not possible to apply self-attention on high-dimensional data without some form of preprocessing.
 Wav2Vec2, for example, solves this by employing a feature encoder to turn a raw waveform into a sequence of time-based features.
 The Vision Transformer (ViT) divides an image into a sequence of non-overlapping patches, which serve as "tokens".
 The Video Vision Transformer (ViViT) extracts non-overlapping, spatio-temporal
 “tubes” from a video, which serve as "tokens".
 To make the Transformer work on a particular modality, one typically discretizes it to a sequence of tokens to make it work.

 ## The Perceiver